Brickrouge/Brickrouge.org/protected/all/templates/sections/forms/_populating_and_validating.md

 The following example demonstrates how a form can be created and validated with [ICanBoogie/Validate][], using the [Brickrouge/bind-icanboogie-validate][] package.
-An initial array or values is used to populate the form and showcase validation.
-A dismissible alert should be displayed with the validation errors, invalid elements should be highlighted.
+An initial array of values is used to populate the form and showcase validation.
+A dismissible alert should be displayed with the validation errors, and invalid elements should be highlighted.
+When the alert is dismissed invalid elements should return to a neutral state.

 [ICanBoogie/Validate]:                 https://github.com/ICanBoogie/Validate/
 [Brickrouge/bind-icanboogie-validate]: https://github.com/Brickrouge/bind-icanboogie-validate